saksarip/contract-summarizer/README.md

 ## Getting the project to run

+The first step is to clone the repo.
+Run git clone https://github.com/saksarip/contract-summarizer.git, and cd into the contract-summarizer directory.

-First step is to run `npm i` while in the base directory to install the relevant packages
+Second step is to run `npm i` while in the base directory to install the relevant packages

 ## Setting environmental variable